uaarg/pigeon/readme.md

-                    -h, --help            show this help message and exit -i IP, --ip=IP        Port server is on -p PORT, --port=PORT  IP address db connects to
+                    -h, --help            show this help message and exit -i IP, --ip=IP        Port server is on -p PORT, --port=PORT  IP address db connects to -e, --eavsdropping    Turn on eavsdropping

+                * eavsdropping enables the ground station to become a mirror of snapshots of the database ie only synced data will be persistent